blanklist/CarND-Traffic-Sign-Classifier/writeup_template_draft.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an Adam optimizer.
-Batch size was set to 200 images and the epochs were set to 40.
-The learning rate was set to 0.005.
+Batch size was set to 200 images.
+Epochs were set to 20.
+The learning rate was set to 0.006.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of
+* training set accuracy of 99.1%
-* validation set accuracy of 94.3%
+* validation set accuracy of 93.5%
-* test set accuracy of 92.2%
+* test set accuracy of 90.8%

 If a well known architecture was chosen:
 * What architecture was chosen?